influxdata/docs-v2/content/v2.0/query-data/common-queries/percentile-quantile.md

 ### estimate_tdigest
-**(Default)** An aggregate method that uses a [t-digest data structure](https://github.com/tdunning/t-digest) to compute an accurate quantile estimate on large data sources.
+**(Default)** An aggregate method that uses a [t-digest data structure](https://github.com/tdunning/t-digest) to compute a quantile estimate on large data sources.
 Output tables consist of a single row containing the calculated quantile.

 If calculating the `0.5` quantile or 50th percentile: